barumau/pandunia/english/midi_pandunia.md

 #### Order A-1: Agent, verb and patient

-The most common word order in Pandunia is agent–verb–patient.
+The most common word order in Midi Pandunia is agent–verb–patient.
 It is used typically in the active voice, where the the focus is on the agent (i.e. the doer) of the action.

 Examples: